This post contains affiliate links.

 Overturn the Ride-On Car To Access the Wheels

-The first step is overturning the Power Wheel to allow the tires to face you.
-Once you have good enough access to the wheels, proceed to clean the tires such that they're free of debris, grass, mud or any material that might be stuck.
+The first step in overturning the Power Wheel is to allow the tires to face you.
+Once you have good enough access to the wheels, proceed to clean the tires such that they're free of debris, grass, mud, or any material that might be stuck.
 The last thing you want is to place a rubber tire on a rough or rugged surface as the wheels won't be even, thus making the ride super uncomfortable.

 Remove the Rubber Tire Sidewalls